 Taxon and Picture Status Common Name Information Measures 6.
-Bird EN Willow Tit A small, shy bird of damp woodlands and wetlands, easily confused with the marsh tit.
+Bird EN Willow Tit A small, shy bird of damp woodlands and wetlands, easily confused with the Marsh Tit.
 It is in serious decline in the UK.
 Create decayed wood habitats in wet woodland areas by deliberately felling trees or managing deadwood.
 Install artificial nesting cavities to increase breeding success. the Soar and Wreake Valleys for re-establishing suitable habitats.
 7. Bird EN Swift A migratory bird that spends most of its life in the air, catching insects.
 Swifts breed in cavities, often in buildings, and are known for their fast, scythe-shaped wings.
 Swift brick installation programs in urban and semi-urban areas.
+Swift bricks are a universal nest brick for small bird species and should be installed in new developments including extensions, in accordance with best practice guidance.
 Promote swift tower installations in parks and near water bodies to provide nesting opportunities.
 Focus on urban areas like Leicester City and major towns such as Loughborough and Oakham.
 8. Bird VU Starling Famous for its murmurations, this glossy blackbird-like species is highly social and often found in urban areas, though its population has declined.
 Establishment of foraging habitats such as permanent grasslands and wet meadows managed for invertebrates.
 Encourage the installation of starling nest boxes in urban areas.
 Engage with farms and urban areas across Leicester and Leicestershire to enhance invertebrate-rich habitats and create nesting opportunities.